devbootstrap/SOLID-Principles-Examples-using-Typescript/srp/README.md

 What we do is take each one of the reasons for change listed above and extract into a separate class.

-So firstly, let's extract all _logging logic_ into a new class called [StoreLogger](./src/after/StoreLogger.ts) like so.
+So firstly, let's extract all _logging logic_ into a new class called [StoreLogger](./src/StoreLogger.ts) like so.
 Note that it is domain specific for our Store and not just a generic Logger.

 What we have done is extracted all the various log calls to a new class.
 Now this means that if we want to change the logging framework that we use - perhaps because the open source project that built the logger framework becomes depreciated or we find a better solution well now we can change in just this one place.

-To use this new logger, we create an instance of it in the [message store class](./src/after/MessageStore.ts) - perviously called FileStore (I'll explain why the name was changed below).
+To use this new logger, we create an instance of it in the [MessageStore](./src/MessageStore.ts) class - perviously called FileStore (I'll explain why the name was changed below).

 Now we replace the calls to `console.xyz(...)` to `this.log.xyz(...)` for example:

 * Replace: `console.log(“some message: ”, id)`
 * With: `this.log.Saving(id)`

 The next thing we need to extract is the logic for caching which can be applied in pretty much the same way.
-We create a new class [StoreCache](./src/after/StoreCache.ts).
+We create a new class [StoreCache](./src/StoreCache.ts).

 Then we need to create an instance of this class in our MessageStore class and call that instead through the implementation.